salilab/imp/doc/introduction.md

                                                               close_pairs,
                                                               "excluded volume")

-To get the score of an individual restraint, you can use its IMP::Restraint::get_score() method.
+To get the score of an individual restraint, you can use its IMP::kernel::Restraint::get_score() method.

 ## Scoring functions

-Scoring in IMP is done by creating an IMP::ScoringFunction.
+Scoring in IMP is done by creating an IMP::kernel::ScoringFunction.
 A scoring function consists of the sum of terms, each called a Restraint.
 You can create many different scoring functions for different purposes and each restraint can be part of multiple scoring functions.

         my_scoring_function= IMP.core.RestraintsScoringFunction([my_excluded_volume_restraint],
                                                                 "score excluded volume")

-\note You will see old example code that, instead of creating an IMP::ScoringFunction, adds the restraints to the model.
+\note You will see old example code that, instead of creating an IMP::kernel::ScoringFunction, adds the restraints to the model.
 This creates an implicit scoring function consisting of all the restraints so added.
 But it should not be done in new code.

 ## Sampling